 This valuation includes special calculations referred to as the "Risk Sharing Valuation" in statute.
-There is a new section in the report (Section RSV) that contains information which is required as part of this valuation.
-Pages RSV-1 and RSV-2 contain a discussion of the RSV exhibits as well as a discussion on the development of the Legacy Liability payments.
-Page RSV-3 contains the contribution corridor for the City's ADC.
+There is a section in the report (Section RSV) that contains information which is required as part of this valuation.
+Page RSV-1 contains a discussion of the RSV exhibits.
+Page RSV-2 contains the contribution corridor for the City's ADC.
 The corridor mid-point is the minimum City Contribution Rate until APRS is 90% funded.
-Page RSV-4 shows the calculation of the ADC for the current valuation.
+Page RSV-3 shows the calculation of the ADC for the current valuation.
 This calculated rate will be the City Contribution Rate if it exceeds the corridor mid-point and is less than the corridor maximum.
 The rate will be contributed in the calendar year that begins one year after the valuation date.
-Page RSV-5 shows a projection of the Legacy Liability and the schedule of payments to pay-off the Legacy Liability over a 30-year period beginning in 2022.
+Page RSV-4 shows the remaining liability layers and the corresponding amortization payment for the liability layers created after the establishment of the Legacy Liability.
+Page RSV-5 shows a projection of the Legacy Liability over a 30-year period beginning in 2022.